First Observations of Solar Halo Gamma Rays Over a Full Solar Cycle: Conclusions

 Observations of the solar halo provide a unique view into the effect of the heliosphere on cosmic-ray propagation.
 Importantly, most solar halo inputs, including the interstellar galactic cosmic-ray flux and the starlight density in the solar system, are extremely well known.
 This means that our observations directly constrain the heliospheric magnetic field and its effect on cosmic-ray propagation.
 Precise observations of cosmic rays in the heliosphere have critical implications for space physics, cosmic-ray physics, and dark matter searches.
 By searching for halo $\gamma$-rays, we can extend these observations into azimuthal and distance regimes that are not currently probed by direct cosmic-ray measurements.

 To precisely observe the solar halo, we developed a world-leading model capable of differentiating $\gamma$-ray emission that traces moving solar system objects from the remainder of the astrophysical background.
 These diffuse maps reach 1\% precision in fitting the $\gamma$-ray data near the Sun over most of our representative energy range, far exceeding the precision of theoretically motivated diffuse models of the Fermi-LAT sky.
-The accuracy of these models has aallowed us to, for the first time, detect the solar halo in an energy range between 31.6~MeV -- 100~GeV and out to 45$^\circ$ from the Sun.
-Moreover, the large dataset unlocked by our analysis allowed us to sensitively probe the time-variation of solar $\gamma$ rays and search for azimuthal asymmetries in the solar halo, which could provide new insights into the interactions of cosmic-rays with the solar wind and heliospheric current sheet.
+The accuracy of these models has allowed us to, for the first time, detect the solar halo in an energy range between 31.6~MeV and 100~GeV and out to 45$^\circ$ from the Sun.
+Moreover, the large dataset unlocked by our analysis allowed us to sensitively probe the time variation of solar $\gamma$-rays and search for azimuthal asymmetries in the solar halo, which could provide new insights into the interactions of cosmic rays with the solar wind and heliospheric current sheet.

 Our observations are well fit by simple theoretical models of the solar halo, which are themselves well-constrained by cosmic-ray \epm~observations near Earth~\cite{Cholis:2015gna, Cholis:2020tpi, Cholis:2022rwf, Kuhlen:2019hqb}.
 Utilizing a simplistic force-field model for solar modulation, we find a best-fit modulation potential (normalized at 1~AU) for electrons of $\sim$500~MV.
 We find a smaller modulation potential for positrons, but note that there are large uncertainties on the positron modulation because: (1) it is subdominant, and the solar halo $\gamma$-ray emission is agnostic as to its electron or positron origin, (2) small errors in the LIS spectra will have a disproportionate effect on the smaller positron component.
 The large statistical dataset enabled by our astrophysical modeling allows us to sub-divide the data and obtain the first yearly measurement of solar modulation based on $\gamma$-ray data.
 Our best-fit force-field models closely match local observations of cosmic-ray electrons and positrons.